Mod $\ell$ gamma factors and a converse theorem for finite general linear groups: Introduction

-In \autoref{sec: ell-regular gamma factors}, we propose an alternative ``new gamma factor'' for $n=2$ and $m=1$, which also specializes to the classical one for $\ell\nmid \#\gl_n(\F_q)$, but which is an element of the base field $k$ and does not involve exotic $k$-algebras.
-Remarkably, it satisfies a functional equation and converse theorem for cuspidals.
+In \autoref{sec: ell-regular gamma factors}, we propose an alternative ``new gamma factor'' for $n=2$ and $m=1$, defined over the base field $k$, which also specializes to the classical one for $\ell\nmid \#\gl_n(\F_q)$ but without involving Artinian local $k$-algebras.
+Remarkably, it also satisfies a functional equation and converse theorem for cuspidals.
 This method shares some similarities with \cite{vigneras_new_epsilon}, including the fact that it does not appear to generalize beyond $n=2$.